 PROCEDURES FOR RELEASING INFORMATION OUTSIDE THE UNIVERSITY COMMUNITY

 Giving records are considered private and confidential and will be released only when authorized by the donor or as required by law.
 A limited exception to the disclosure of the name of the donor is provided in the Texas Attorney General’s Public Information 2016 Handbook.
 The 78th Legislature added Section 552.1235 of the Texas Government Code, Exception: Identity of Private Donor to Institution of Higher Education.

 The name or other information that would tend to disclose the identity of a person, other than a governmental body, who makes a gift, grant, or donation of money or property to an institution of higher education or to another person with the intent that the money or property be transferred to an institution of higher education is excepted from the requirements of Section 552.021 of the Texas Government Code.

 Section 552.1235, subsection (a) of the Texas Government Code does not except from required disclosure, other information relating to gifts, grants, and donations described by subsection (a), including the amount or value of an individual gift, grant, or donation.

 In this section, “institution of higher education” has the meaning assigned by Section 61.003, Education Code, subsection (8).

 Reviewers of this UPPS include the following:

 Position Date Director, Advancement Services January 1 E3Y Vice President for University Advancement January 1 E3Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedures from the date of this document until superseded.

-Vice President for University Advancement; senior reviewer of this UPPS
+Director, Advancement Services; senior reviewer of this UPPS